 If you are unsure whether you need immunizations before travel, consult with the International Travel Program when planning your trip.
-Faculty from the Division of Infectious Diseases at the University of Pittsburgh serve as clinical consultants to the program and help plan immunization schedules for patients.

 There is a fee for research consultation and patient education, in addition to the cost of immunizations.
 These fees are not covered by medical insurance as they are considered to be elective.
 Payment is expected at the time of service.

 For more information about the International Travel Program or to schedule an appointment, call 412-560-8765.